mfrodl/myrmex/README.md

 mysql_secure_installation
 ```

-Now that the MariaDB environment has been set up, you will need to create a database for storing your workout entries and a user that can access and manipulate the database.
+Now that the MariaDB environment has been set up, you will need to create a database for storing your exercise entries and a user that can access and manipulate the database.
 To do so, first log in to MariaDB's command-line client as `root` using the password you just generated:

 ```
 mysql -p